Brunight/death-world/README.md

 ### String `mode`

-- `world` will create a new world on player death;
+- `default` will create a new world on player death;
 - `killall` will kill everyone, but current world and progress is kept.
-Defaults to `world`.
+Defaults to `default`.

 ### Boolean `autoGenerateNewWorld`

 This config defines if a new world should be automatically generated on player death.
 If set to false, an admin needs to run the start command to create a new world and continue the gameplay.
 This gives players time to mock the player who died!
-Only works with 'mode' = 'world'.
+Only works with 'mode' = 'default'.
 Default to `true`.